Kas-tle/release-build-log-action/README.md

 # release-build-log-action

+You can join the [Discord](https://discord.gg/5z4GuSnqmQ) for help with this project.
 An action to append build logs to a given release

 ## Usage